IvanPonzio/Feed-Reader-With-Spark/README.md

 # # Java Feed Reader with Spark

 This is a console-based feed reader application implemented in Java, which allows users to automatically retrieve and display feeds from various websites.
 The application follows the object-oriented programming paradigm and utilizes a JSON file to specify the different sites and their corresponding topics from which to obtain the feeds.
+Additionally, the application integrates with the Spark framework for enhanced performance and scalability.

 ## Features